digitaltechnologyandcultures/DICE_Instructor_Handbook/labs.md

 ### No jargon

 It's hard, but possible.
-Don't use words and technical terminology that kids wouldn't understand.
+Don't use words and technical terminology that students many not fully understand.
+Remember that it's your job to educate students in these terms and help them grow, so when you do use technical jargon, be consistent and ready to explain.

 ### Don't say "it's easy" or "just..."

-For your learners it may be the hardest thing they've ever done.
+For your learners this may be the hardest thing they've ever done.
 Telling them that "it's easy" is not cool.
 Saying "just…" suggests that it's simple and they're failing if they find it hard to understand.

 ### No feigning surprise